alvintaas/demo-repo/README.md

 24.01.02 - Playing with SSH keys.
 It's confusing, but will get better at it's use by continuing to push through
-         - Created another repo called demo-repo2, using terminal to connect and push local files to github 24.01.05 - Getting back into the swing of things 24.01.06 - More practising with git controls
+         - Created another repo called demo-repo2, using terminal to connect and push local files to github 24.01.05 - Getting back into the swing of things 24.01.06 - More practising with git controls.
+Extra push for coloring